cardano-scaling/hydra/docs/docs/tutorial/index.md

 In case you don't have test ada on `pre-production`, you can use the [testnet faucet](https://docs.cardano.org/cardano-testnets/tools/faucet/) to fund your wallet or the addresses above.
 Note that due to rate limiting, it's better to request large sums for efficiency and distribute as needed.

-In case you have no tADA on `preprod`, you can use the [Testnet Faucet](https://docs.cardano.org/cardano-testnet/tools/faucet/) to fund your wallet or the addresses above.
-Note that due to rate limiting, it's better to request large sums for efficiency and distribute as needed.
 :::

 You can check the balance of your addresses via: